soma00333/profile/docs/behavioral_questions.md

       <td><strong>Teamwork</strong></td>
       <td>
         <ul>
-          <li><strong>Incident Summary (CR2):</strong> At Cybereason, I analyzed thread dumps and heap dumps to troubleshoot a server issue affecting a system with 2,000 concurrent threads.</li>
+          <li><strong>Incident Summary (CR2):</strong> At Cybereason, I analyzed thread dumps and heap dumps to troubleshoot an issue on a server that was handling 2,000 concurrent threads.</li>
           <li><strong>The Issue:</strong> A UI server was crashing occasionally for a large enterprise customer (100,000 employees).
 Resolving this incident was challenging due to the need for coordination across multiple teams (SRE, DevOps, Product, TAM).</li>
           <li><strong>My Objective:</strong> My objective was to identify the performance bottleneck and ensure system stability.</li>
           <li><strong>My Contribution:</strong> As the incident commander, I coordinated the efforts of different teams.
 I personally identified the root cause by analyzing thread dumps and heap dumps.</li>